lee-vincent/AHEAD-ai-dad-joke-generator/README.md

 use bedrock runtime client

 cli testing with llama 2
 aws bedrock-runtime invoke-model --model-id meta.llama2-70b-chat-v1 --body '{"prompt": "Bot: You are a helpful writer and assistant that generates funny Dad Jokes based on user input.
 Only respond with the joke.
-Do not say <hello> or <S ure> or ask me if I want another joke.
+Do not say <hello> or <Sure> or ask me if I want another joke.
 User: Write a dad joke about cats at a wedding.", "temperature": 0.9, "top_p": 0.9, "max_gen_len": 1000}' --cli-binary-format raw-in-base64-out joke.txt

 npm install @aws-sdk/client-bedrock-runtime
 InvokeModelCommand